Data Controller

 Do we use any processors

-The Health Informatics Service (THIS), our IT supplier who store all our information securely on their servers.
+The Health Informatics Service (THIS), and West Yorkshire ICB Leeds IT and Leeds City Council IT Integrated Digital Service (IDS) our IT suppliers who store all our information securely on their servers.

 Microsoft Azure, supported by IT staff, host our data.